 - Acquire your IT systems from reputable manufacturers and suppliers. - Ensure that your software is regularly updated.
 Suppliers are continually fixing security vulnerabilities in their software.
-These fixes or patches are available from their websites, consider checking for patches and updates at least weekly. - Ensure that all internet-connected computers are equipped with anti-virus software and are protected by a firewall. - Back up your information, preferably keeping a secure copy in another location. - Assess the reliability of those who maintain, operate and guard your systems (refer to the section on Personnel Security on page 35). - Consider encryption packages for material you want to protect, particularly if taken offsite but seek expert advice firs.t - Take basic security precautions to prevent software or other sensitive information falling into the wrong hands.
-Encourage security awareness among your staff, training them not to leave sensitive material lying around and to operate a clear desk policy (i.e. desks to be cleared of all work material at the end of each working session). - Make sure your staff are aware that users can be tricked into revealing information which can be used to gain access to a system, such as user names and passwords. - Invest in secure cabinets, fit locking doors and ensure the proper destruction of sensitive material. - Where possible, lock down or disable disk drives, USB ports and wireless connections. - Ensure computer access is protected by securely controlled, individual passwords or by biometrics and passwords.
+These fixes or patches are available from their websites and the supplier should supply alerts by e-mail. - Ensure that all internet-connected computers are equipped with anti-virus software and are protected by a firewall. - Back up your information, preferably keeping a secure copy in another location. - Assess the reliability of those who maintain, operate and guard your systems (refer to the section on Personnel Security on page 45). - Consider encryption packages for material you want to protect, particularly if taken offsite - but seek expert advice first - Take basic security precautions to prevent software or other sensitive information falling into the wrong hands.
+Encourage security awareness among your staff, training them not to leave sensitive material lying around and to operate a clear desk policy (i.e. desks to be cleared of all work material at the end of each working session). - Make sure your staff are aware that users can be tricked into revealing information which can be used to gain access to a system, such as user names and passwords. - Invest in secure cabinets, fit locking doors and ensure the proper destruction of sensitive material. - Where possible, lock down or disable disk drives, USB ports and wireless connections.

+• Ensure computer access is protected by securely controlled, individual passwords or by biometrics and passwords.

-Organisations can seek advice from the Government website - www.itsafe.gov.uk.
+Organisations can seek advice from the Government website - www.getsafeonline.org